Histology

 glass micropipette inserted into the neuron, allowing direct recording

-of electrical events generated by the neuron membrane.
-Advantages are
+of electrical events generated by the neuron (membrane potential, resistance, time

-injected into the cell to change the membrane potential of the cell.
-In
+injected to change the membrane potential of the cell (left).
+When the

 Voltage-current analysis can be performed by plotting voltage (at arrow)